-Lynchburg College recognizes under the Fair Housing Amendments Act (FHAA) the importance of emotional support animals (ESA) which provide emotional support for persons with mental health disabilities.
+University of Lynchburg recognizes under the Fair Housing Amendments Act (FHAA) the importance of emotional support animals (ESA) which provide emotional support for persons with mental health disabilities.
 The FHAA assures that people with disabilities be allowed to have an ESA in the residence with them if the animal is necessary for individuals to fully participate in the College housing program.

 This policy explains the specific requirements applicable to an individual’s use of an ESA in College housing.
 This policy pertains to ESA only, and not to service animals and pets.
 The College has developed a separate policy regarding the presence of service animals in college housing.

 The Emotional Support Animal Accommodation Request for College Housing form should be submitted no less than 60 days before the Owner intends to move into College housing.
 The final approval meeting with Disability Services, Office of Residence life and the Owner seeking the ESA must be scheduled and occur no less than 10 working days prior to the date the individual intends to move into College housing.
-If the Emotional Support Animal Accommodation Request for College Housing form is submitted fewer than 60 days before the individual intends to move into college housing, Lynchburg College cannot guarantee that it will be able to meet the individual’s request for an ESA during the first semester or term of occupancy.
+If the Emotional Support Animal Accommodation Request for College Housing form is submitted fewer than 60 days before the individual intends to move into college housing, University of Lynchburg cannot guarantee that it will be able to meet the individual’s request for an ESA during the first semester or term of occupancy.